kstenerud/technicalsourcery/blog/content/posts/time.md

 title: "Time"
 date: 2019-03-30T16:09:13+01:00
 featuredImage: "thumbnail.jpg"
 description: "Time is a tricky beast - quite possibly one of the trickiest things to get right in software engineering.
-Walk with me on a tour of time, and see why we keep getting it wrong."
+Walk with me on a brief tour of computerized time, and see why we keep getting it wrong."
 ---

 Time is a tricky beast - quite possibly one of the trickiest things to get right in software engineering.
 Walk with me on a tour of time, and see why we keep getting it wrong.